MohamedAhamed2100/MO_AHaMAD/README.md

 ## Project Description:

 part1:
-You are looking for a simulation project using Octave for line coding system.
+You are looking for a simulation project using Octave or Matlab for line coding system.
 Here are the steps you need to follow:

 Transmitter: